y3gang/newbies-playground/README.txt

 newbies-playground
 ==========

-playground for newbies
+this repositary is the playground for newbies

-sharing solutions
-learn from others
+share solutions you're learning learn from others' code

+PLEASE DO NOT BE SHY
+also, DO NOT BLAME TOO MUCH

+programming for fun
+ENJOY!